TheCheapestPixels/pandacademy/README.md

 fullness would require multiple lifetimes.

 Video game development is also a field that getting involved with is easier than ever before.
-Powerful tools are freely available.
-Professional developers reveal all the latest tricks in GDC talks, and content creators flood the Internet with information.
+Powerful tools are freely available, professional developers reveal all the latest tricks in GDC talks, and content creators flood the Internet with information.

 The purpose of this repository is to accrete knowledge about video game